UVR-WJCHO/UVR-WJCHO.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    (left) Multi-camera studio setup, (right) Structure of HOGraspNet.
+    (left) Multi-camera studio setup (right) Structure of HOGraspNet.
 It captures diverse hand-object grasping at 4 different viewpoints.
 Example RGB images (A) and depth images (B) are shown, while the fitted hand and object meshes are visualized in (C) and (D).
 (E) shows the contact map.
 </div>